lsilbers/codepathAndroidTodo/README.md

 * [x] Add support for completion due dates for todo items (and display within listview item)
 * [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds:
+   1. Added colour and font to the priority
+   2. Change colour of background of selected item

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Added a details view window that displays on item click and closes on click of the close icon, selection of a new item, or editing of an item.

 ## Video Walkthrough